Do You Find It Hard To Respect Yourself? Why?

-- Don’t let other people’s thoughts about you shape who you are.
+- Don’t let other people’s opinions about you control you.
 There are many people who allow themselves to be forever shaped by what others have said or done to them.
-How sad.
 These people easily become approval addicts.
-They look to others for their self-esteem.
+They never really tune into their own needs.
 It’s like they are saying, “Please love me, so I can love myself.
 Please accept me, so I can accept myself.”
-These people will always feel a shortage of self-respect, because they never allow themselves to break free from the grip of others.
+These people will always feel a shortage of self-respect because they never allow themselves to break free from the grip of others.

 - Don’t speak badly about yourself.
 Don’t let your mistakes or weaknesses define who you are.
 Don’t say, “I’m a loser, no one loves me, I hate myself.”
 You will soon believe what you say.
 On the other hand, if you say to yourself, “I am a person worth loving and respecting,” you will start to believe it about yourself.
 Remind yourself of your strengths and the qualities you have to offer others.
 Ericka has some insight into how she has learned to respect herself.
 “I made friends with people like me, got rid of friends that put me down, and before I knew it, I was happier than ever before.
 No one can truly understand the way you think, the way you do things and act.
 Being different is a blessing, not a curse.
 So, respecting yourself is to love who you are and love your personality.”